The Players

 Unfortunately, there was more bad luck to come.
 Shortly after recruiting Walkden, O'Grady was forced to leave the band for personal reasons.
 Much like the mythical Spinal Tap, difficulties with drummers would haunt the band until its final days.
 After another several months searching for a new drummer, the band recruited Larry Ferreira.
 Ferreira would play with the band for nearly two years.

 Summer 1987 found the band at Blackbeard Studios, in Lincoln, RI.
-They recorded two songs on their own before being joined by Cid to record a third -- the first song penned by Lambert for the band.
+They recorded two songs on their own before being joined by Cid to record a third — the first song penned by Lambert for the band.
 Cid turned out to be a very "hands-on" producer who virtually re-wrote the song, resulting in a recording that fell far afield of the band's characteristic musical style and sound.
 The band (and especially Lambert) was very displeased with this and the ensuing tensions between them and Cid caused him to renege on his deal to promote the recording, leaving the band with a well-produced song that was really not very useful to them.
 The fallout from this incident generated tensions within the band which led to none of the Blackbeard tracks ever being released and the eventual departure of Ferreira in late 1987.

 Over the next two years, the band went through a series of drummers, even attempting a reunion with original drummer O'Grady, which unfortunately didn't pan out.
 When they weren't searching for drummers, the band continued to gig throughout Providence and Boston, and even managed to expand their territory into eastern Connecticut.
 The fairly frequent gigging helped the band to refine their performances and become more confident and professional, but, unfortunately, the frequent downtimes between drummers prevented the band from recreating the momentum that they had experienced in their early days.

 This led Couture to propose a radical change in late 1989.
 Couture had originally been trained as a drummer but had switched to guitar and vocals to form Blue Movie.
-Since the band could not seem to find a drummer that would allow them to move forward in the manner they wished, Couture decided that perhaps HE should assume the drum duties and the band should try recruiting a singer and rhythm guitarist instead.
+Since the band could not seem to find a drummer that would allow them to move forward in the manner they wished, Couture decided that perhaps he should assume the drum duties and the band should try recruiting a singer and rhythm guitarist instead.

 The new Blue Movie debuted in 1990 with Couture on drums, Lambert and Walkden in their usual roles, and three new members: a lead singer, a rhythm guitarist, and a keyboardist.
 After several gigs with the new line-up, the members secretly agreed that the new lead singer wasn't quite working out and discussions about replacing him ensued.
 In the midst of this, the new rhythm guitarist and keyboardist decided to split and form their own band, playing the heavy metal music that they were more interested in.